Aladin-Sane/docker_esphome/README.md

 # docker_esphome

-When running Home Assistant from docker (no HAOS), you will not be able to flash the 'smart home' firmware.
+When running Home Assistant from docker (no HAOS), you will not be able to initially flash the 'smart home' firmware to ESP devices.

-This (ESPHOME) framework will let you manage, flash the correct firmware to ESP devices.
+This (ESPHOME) framework will let you flash the firmware to ESP devices.
 Further management (upgrade/configure) can be done from Home Assistant.

 Usage: